 You can prevent crabgrass while feeding your lawn in the spring with Scotts® Turf Builder® Halts Crabgrass Preventer with Lawn Food.
-Then, 8 weeks later, kill broadleaf weeds like dandelion and clover while feeding your lawn with Scotts® Turf Builder® Weed & Feed3.
+Then, 8 weeks later, kill broadleaf weeds like dandelion and clover while fertilizing your grass with Scotts® Turf Builder® Weed & Feed3.
 Or, do all 3 at the same time with Scotts® Turf Builder® Triple Action.

 If you have a problem with lawn pests like ants, spiders, fleas, and ticks, try Scotts® Turf Builder® SummerGuard® Lawn Food with Insect Control, which feeds the lawn and controls listed insects.

 In the fall, help your lawn recover from the summer and prepare for the winter by applying Scotts® Turf Builder® WinterGuard® Fall Lawn Food.
 Or, if you also have problems with weeds, use Scotts® Turf Builder® WinterGuard® Fall Weed & Feed3 instead.
 If you live in the south and have a St. Augustine, centipede, or zoysiagrass lawn, fall is a great time to make a second application of Scotts® Turf Builder® Southern Triple Action.